energietransitie/twomes-backoffice-configuration/README.md

 - [ ] force use of SSH tunnel to `cloudbeaver` container
 - [ ] force use of SSH tunnel to `traefik` container

-## Status
-Project is: _in progress_

-Current version is stable.
-Room for improvement.

 ## License

 This software is available under the [Apache 2.0 license](./LICENSE),